 Universities are not only meant to provide knowledge to you, they are supposed to shape your mind and develop you personally in order for you to succeed.
 Success is something personal, for some it means getting great job opportunities, for others it means making a lot of friends, for others it may be to go on an adventure and make great experiences.
 Truly great universities therefore equip you with the right tools for success, whatever success may mean to you.
 There are a lot of great universities in China.
 Listening to the stories of people who have already experienced China and lived here is all the more important in helping you to make the choice which is just right for you!

 Our CEO and founder Rich went to Shenzhen and met up with students of The Chinese University of Hong Kong, Shenzhen.
-The university frequently ranks among the top 50 universities in the world.
-The students give us a first hand look about life on campus at CUHK Shenzhen.
+The University frequently ranks among the top 50 universities in the world.
+The students give us a first-hand look at life on campus at CUHK-Shenzhen.

 Rich: What do you think we should know about or that foreign students should know about what the main advantages are of coming here as opposed to other universities?

 Andrew: One big advantage that I had coming here was the scholarship policies.
 The scholarship policies are really lenient, and they tend to really benefit the international students.
 So a lot of internationals– I paid a fortune when I was studying back in the US.
 Right now it is really expensive.
 Right now, I don’t have to worry about finance, because this school–

 Andrew: Not everyone.

 Andrew: If you’re an international student and you’re competitive enough with your English test score, or your test score such as SAT, or GPA, your high school GPA.
 I don’t know how it works in England.

 Convenient life in Shenzhen and great campus atmosphere

 Andrew: I think Shenzhen is a pretty cool city once you explore it.
 I went to Shenzhen Bay two weeks ago.
 The sunset there was beautiful, at the Shenzhen Bay area the sunset there was really magnificent.